 After receiving a vaccine(s) intramuscularly, some horses experience local muscular swelling and soreness or transient, self-limiting signs including fever, anorexia and lethargy.
 Severe reactions at sites of injection can be particularly troublesome, requiring prolonged treatment and convalescence.
-Systemic adverse reactions (such as urticaria, purpura hemorrhagica or anaphylaxis) can also occur.
+Systemic adverse reactions (such as urticaria, purpura hemorrhagica colic or anaphylaxis) can also occur.
 Other systemic adverse reactions have been anecdotally reported.

 Vaccine lot and serial numbers should be noted in horses’ vaccination records.
 The ability to provide this information when reporting an adverse reaction will facilitate an investigation.

 Adverse reactions are not always predictable and are inherent risks of vaccination.
 Therefore, it is recommended that horses not be vaccinated in the 2 weeks prior to shows, performance events, sales or domestic shipment.
 Some veterinarians may elect not to vaccinate horses within 3 weeks of international shipment.

 Injection site selection should include consideration of potential adverse reactions.
 Injection in the gluteal muscles/hip region is not recommended, as gravitational drainage along fascial planes can be obscured.
 Should an abscess develop, considerable tissue damage can occur and result in eruptions in undesirable locations with lesions that require prolonged time to heal.

 The interval from vaccination to scheduled event or a predictable risk of exposure should be sufficient for: